 In this section, you will find important information about the Fund.
-This information will help you evaluate and compare the Mackenzie Funds in order to determine which ones are suitable for your investment needs.
+This information will help you evaluate the Fund in order to determine if it is suitable for your investment needs.

 The specific information for the Fund is divided into the following sub-sections: